 Transactions in currencies other than the company's functional currency are recorded at the rate of exchange prevailing on the date of the transaction.
 At the end of the reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing on the balance sheet date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.

 Exchange differences arising on the settlement of monetary items, and on retranslation of monetary items are included in profit or loss for the period.
-Exchange differences arising on the retranslation of non-monetary items carried at fair value are included in profit or loss for the period except for differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognised directly in equity.
-For such non-monetary items, any exchange component of that gain or loss is also recognised directly in equity.
+Exchange differences arising on the retranslation of non-monetary items carried at fair value are included in profit or loss for the period except for differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognized directly in equity.
+For such non-monetary items, any exchange component of that gain or loss is also recognized directly in equity.